Elastic pools help you manage and scale multiple databases in Azure SQL Database

 Applies to: Azure SQL Database

-Azure SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.
+Azure SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases with varying and unpredictable usage demands.
 The databases in an elastic pool are on a single server and share a set number of resources at a set price.
-Elastic pools in SQL Database enable software as a service (SaaS) developers to optimize the price performance for a group of databases within a prescribed budget while delivering performance elasticity for each database.
+Elastic pools in SQL Database enable software-as-a-service (SaaS) developers to optimize the price performance for a group of databases within a prescribed budget while delivering performance elasticity for each database.

 What are SQL elastic pools?

-SaaS developers build applications on top of large-scale data tiers that consist of multiple databases.
-A common application pattern is to provision a single database for each customer.
-But different customers often have varying and unpredictable usage patterns, and it's difficult to predict the resource requirements of each individual database user.
+SaaS developers build applications on top of large-scale data tiers with multiple databases.
+A typical application pattern is to provision a single database for each customer.
+However, different customers often have varying and unpredictable usage patterns, and it's difficult to predict the resource requirements of each database user.
 Traditionally, you had two options:

 - Overprovision resources based on peak usage and overpay.